All Products

 120###########6000

-1. Create OSS buckets and upload a file: Create a source OSS bucket and a destination OSS bucket and upload a table file that contains sensitive data to the source OSS bucket.
+1. Create OSS Buckets and upload a file: Create a source OSS Bucket and a destination OSS Bucket.
+Upload a tabular file that contains sensitive data to the source OSS Bucket.

-3. Create a data masking task: Create a data masking task.
-You must configure masking algorithms and rules for sensitive fields in the source OSS bucket and specify the destination OSS bucket to store the masked file.
+3. Add a data masking task: Create a data masking task.
+Configure the masking algorithms and rules for sensitive fields in the source file.
+Also, specify the storage location for the masked file.

-4. Start the data masking task: Start the data masking task to mask sensitive data in the table file in the source OSS bucket and save the masked file to the destination OSS bucket.
+4. Start the data masking task: Start the task to mask the sensitive data in the source file.
+The masked file is then saved to the destination OSS Bucket.

 image